pathiva

 • You’re already at or above your target score

-• Your weakness is test anxiety, not content knowledge (a different problem entirely)
+• Your weakness is test anxiety, not content knowledge

 • You have major senior commitments that would prevent genuine prep